johnroutledge/milestone-project-4/README.md

 The data was allocated across the following tables:

-* Users - stores a user's personal information and undergoes CREATE, READ and UPDATE operations.
+* User Profile - stores a user's personal information.
-* Transactions - stores a user's transaction history has a many-to-one relation with the users table on the email address field.
-It undergoes CREATE, READ and DELETE operations.
+* Order - stores all order history has a many-to-one relation with the user profile table
 * Categories - stores a user's current balances for each currency has a one-to-one relation with the users table on the email address field.
 It undergoes CREATE, READ and UPDATE operations.
 * Products - stores additional information about all of the cryptocurrencies and undergoes READ operations.
 * Reviews - stores additional information about all of the cryptocurrencies and undergoes READ operations.